VTNR INVESTOR ALERT: Robbins Geller Rudman & Dowd LLP Files Class Action Lawsuit Against Vertex Energy, Inc. and Announces Opportunity for Investors with Substantial Losses to Lead Class Action Lawsuit

-/EIN News/ -- SAN DIEGO, April 17, 2023 (GLOBE NEWSWIRE) -- The law firm of Robbins Geller Rudman & Dowd LLP announces that it has filed a class action lawsuit seeking to represent purchasers or acquirers of Vertex Energy, Inc. (NASDAQ: VTNR) securities between April 1, 2022 and August 8, 2022, both dates inclusive (the “Class Period”).
+SAN DIEGO, April 17, 2023 (GLOBE NEWSWIRE) -- The law firm of Robbins Geller Rudman & Dowd LLP announces that it has filed a class action lawsuit seeking to represent purchasers or acquirers of Vertex Energy, Inc. VTNR securities between April 1, 2022 and August 8, 2022, both dates inclusive (the "Class Period").
 Captioned Passmore v.
 Vertex Energy, Inc., No. 23-cv-00128 (S.D.
 Ala.), the Vertex Energy class action lawsuit charges Vertex Energy and certain of its top executives with violations of the Securities Exchange Act of 1934.

 If you suffered substantial losses and wish to serve as lead plaintiff, please provide your information here: